Efficient Sparse Secure Aggregation for Federated Learning: Background

 \subsubsection{Security Definitions}

-A SMC protocol is determined to be secure if the two following requirements are met. \begin{itemize} \item \emph{Correctness}.
-The output of the protocol is correct for the desired secure operation. \item \emph{Privacy}.
-Each party will learn their output and nothing else, except what they can infer from their own input and their own output. \end{itemize}
+The security of an SMC protocol depends on the assumptions that are made on adversaries.
+In this paper, we only take into account \emph{semi-honest} or \emph{malicious}, \emph{static} adversaries.
+A \emph{Semi-honest adversary} follows the protocol but tries to infer as much information as possible from the observed messages.
+On the contrary, a \emph{Malicious adversary} can use any kind of strategy to learn information, including sending fallacious messages.
+A \emph{Static adversary} selects the parties to corrupt at the beginning of the protocol execution.
+This set of corrupted parties is fixed for the whole protocol execution.

-Different kinds of adversaries are traditionally considered: \begin{itemize} \item \emph{Semi-honest adversaries} follow the protocol but try to infer as much information as possible from the observed messages, \item \emph{Malicious adversaries} can use any kind of strategy to learn information, \item \emph{Covert adversaries} are malicious but do not wish to be caught, \item \emph{Static adversaries} select the parties to corrupt at the beginning of the protocol execution.
-The set of corrupted parties is fixed for the whole protocol execution, \item \emph{Adaptive adversaries} may select the corrupted parties during the protocol execution.
-The selection of the corrupted parties may be based on what the adversary learns during the protocol execution. \end{itemize} In this paper, we only take into account semi-honest or malicious, \emph{static} adversaries.
+An SMC protocol is determined to be secure if it is both correct and private.
+A protocol is \emph{correct} if the output of the protocol is correct for the desired secure operation.
+A protocol is \emph{private} if each party will learn their output and nothing else, except what they can infer from their own input and their own output.